rhythmcache/pravaha/docs/c.md

 int pravaha_seek(pravaha_file_t* file, uint64_t pos);
 ```

 Seeks to an absolute byte position.
+Updates the internal cursor used by
-Unlike local file I/O, seeking may trigger additional HTTP range requests and is not constant-time.
+`pravaha_read`.
+Unlike local file I/O, seeking may trigger HTTP range requests
+and is not constant-time.

+**Not thread-safe** - do not mix with concurrent `pravaha_read` calls on the
+same handle.

 **Returns:** `PRAVAHA_SUCCESS` (0) on success, or a `PravahaErrorCode` on failure.